 Planning for Safe Drinking Water During a Disaster

-The Town of Sidney is set to become the first municipality in the Capital Regional District that is fully ready to deliver safe drinking water to the community from a secondary source in the event of a disaster, such as an earthquake or wildfire.
+The Town of Sidney is one of the first municipalities in the Capital Regional District that is fully ready to deliver safe drinking water to the community from a secondary source in the event of a disaster, such as an earthquake or wildfire.
 Access to clean drinking water is essential to support public health and during the disaster recovery process.

 Transporting and Delivering Drinking Water